Mazatlán Cruise Port Guide: 10 Top Things To Do

 Av.
 Emilio Barragán 517, Lázaro Cárdenas, 82040 Mazatlán, Sinaloa, Mexico

-There are plenty of things to do in Mazatlán Mexico cruise port.
-You can spend the day in Old Town, take a water taxi to Stone Island, book a food tour, or hike El Faro for stupendous views.
-These are just a few things you can experience while in Mazatlán.
+Mazatlán offers a variety of activities for cruise visitors.
+You can spend the day exploring Old Town, take a water taxi to Stone Island, embark on a food tour, or hike up El Faro for breathtaking views.
+These are just a few options to make the most of your time at this vibrant port.

 Mazatlán Cruise Terminal